caprenter/shelvoke-drewry/docs/Preserved.md

 Jim Wakefield also has <b>YRE 367 </b>a Cesspool Emptier for restoration.

 ## Point Cook Air Force Base Museum.
-Melbourne, Australia.
+Melbourne, Australia

 John Williams a volunteer professional engineer at the Museum has sent photographs of the recently restored SD ['W' Type]({{site.baseurl}}{% link VW.md %}) airport fire tender which is one of a batch of ten built in 1950/51.